mtymek/blast-reflection-factory/README.md

 `ReflectionFactory` is only meant to be used in typical scenario, when all dependencies are injected using constructor.
 All of them must be type-hinted - otherwise `ReflectionFactory` won't be able to resolve them.
+Despite this limitation, this library should still let you reduce number of factories you have to write.

+What is not supported (and won't be):
+* scalar value injection
+* setter injection